 If any sign of mold growth occurs, destroy the product.

 Freshly dried fruit can be added to the conditioning batch within the first five days.
 Conditioning time will need to be lengthened to accommodate the additional food.

 Pasteurizing is recommended for foods that have been contaminated before or during storage.
 It can be used as a second treatment for vegetables held in storage if the vegetables do not have any mold on them.
 Keep in mind that this treatment can cause quality changes.
 To pasteurize, use one of the two following methods:

 - Freezer—Seal dried food in a heavy, plastic bag after drying (and conditioning, if necessary).
 Place in a freezer at zero degrees F for a minimum of 48 hours.

 - Oven—Place the food in a single layer on a tray or in a shallow pan.
 Place in an oven, preheated to 160 degrees F, for 30 minutes.
 Cool and package for storage.

 Package dried foods in glass jars, food-grade plastic storage containers, or plastic food-storage bags.
 Make sure the package has an airtight seal.
 It is a good idea to package dried foods in small amounts, because after the package is opened, the food can absorb moisture from the air and quality deteriorates.

 Storing dried foods safely

-Store containers of dried foods in a cool, dark, dry area such as a basement or cellar.
+Store containers of dried foods in a cool, dark, dry area, such as a basement or cellar.
 Exposure to humidity, light or air decreases the shelf life of foods.
-The lower the temperature, the better: Foods stored at temperatures under 60 degrees F will keep about one year, at 80 degrees F to 90 degrees F the food begins to deteriorate within several months.
-For every 18 degrees F drop in temperature, the shelf life of fruits increases three to four times.
+The lower the temperature, the better: Foods stored at temperatures under 60 degrees F will keep about one year.
+At 80–90 degrees F, the food begins to deteriorate within several months.
+The shelf life of fruits increases three to four times for every 18 degrees F drop in temperature.